Optimal Disclosure Policy and Undue Diligence

 Simon Fraser University (SFU) - Department of Economics

-University of Basel - Economics Department; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Basel - Economics Department; CESifo (Center for Economic Studies and Ifo Institute)

 Christopher J. Waller